BC Shipping News - Volume 9, Issue 1

 Industry Insight: State of the industry report from Robert Lewis-Manning, President, Chamber of Shipping…Lewis-Manning reports on the plethora of issues facing the industry — major government regulations, environmental challenges, expectations for energy projects and more.

 Grain Exports I: P&H set to double capacity on the West Coast…Once completed in 2020/early 2021, the new facility at Fraser Surrey Docks will be used to ship 3.5 million tonnes per annum of bulk grain products.
+Designer Children's Clothing is a perfect example.

 Grain Exports II: Alliance Grain Terminal upgrade signals growth opportunity for partners…Just a few years short of celebrating its 100th anniversary, AGT has once again undergone modifications to match the growing Canadian grain export industry.